 For this exciting Siteturner round-up, we’ve selflessly gathered up the best WordPress travel blog themes for 2017.
 If you’re a travel enthusiast, and want to start sharing tales of your adventures on your very own WordPress website, one of these themes might come in handy.

 During the time we spent searching the internet for the top travel blog themes, we noticed something interesting.
 Many of the collections on other blogs focused primarily on themes for travel agencies and agents.
 We didn’t want to do that here.
-We’ll be putting together a list of the best travel agency themes later on (here it is).
+We’ve put together another list of the best travel agency themes.
 The themes featured on this list are exclusively for travel blogging.

 For a travel blog theme, your requirements will likely be minimal.
 Basically, you want to make sure the theme you choose is responsive, and that it supports all of the standard features that come with WordPress.
+We suspect many readers who’ve landed here from Google are interested in emulating other popular travel blogs, like The Blonde Abroad and Nomadic Matt.
 In some cases you might want to set up a travel-oriented shop and sell items, and there are several themes on this list that support WooCommerce for that.

 Need hosting?
 We recommend (and WordPress.org recommends) Bluehost.

 We selected these themes by hand, based on quality of design, and how suitable they are for use on a travel blog.

 A loose order intended, starting with…

 Every now and again a theme comes along that we get pretty excited about.
 The WPVoyager theme fully embraces a content-first design sensibility.
 It’s minimal and clean, prioritizing user experience, readability & performance over distracting visual flourishes and over-baked gimmicks.

 Google Maps API integration and KML support are an especially nice touch, providing your readers with a richer experience, and not offered by most higher-profile competitors.